Galaxypedia-Wiki/Galaxypedia/content/wiki/Community/People/Confinium/index.md

 ---
 aliases:
   - /wiki/Confinium
 categories:
   - Biographies
 title: Confinium
+---

----Ex-Admin Director.
+Ex-Admin Director.
 Was demoted from his rank in what was the [Confinium Pay to Win Incident]({{< ref "/wiki/" >}}Confinium-Pay-to-win-Incident)